-Withybush General Hospital, part of Hywel Dda University Health Board, needed a solution to manage patient flow due to the high volume of people requiring cataract surgery.
-There were more than 1,500 patients who had waited over 36 weeks for the procedure.
+Withybush General Hospital, part of Hywel Dda University Health Board in Wales, UK, needed a solution to manage patient flow due to the high volume of people requiring cataract surgery.

 “On paper, the benefits of using a temporary mobile Healthcare Space were clear.
 To our delight the programme delivered beyond our expectations.
 We view this project as an incredible success, with the results demonstrating that mobile healthcare can have a significant impact on patient flow and positive health outcomes.
 Feedback from patients has been very positive, with post-operative checks confirming that all patients that have undergone surgery during this period have seen an improvement in sight.”